-Friends, Romans, visitors, lend me your eyes.
-I’ve added an HTML injection quick reference (HIQR) to the site.
-It’s not in iambic pentameter, but there’s a certain rhythm to the placement of quotation marks, less-than signs, and alert() functions.
+It’s not in iambic pentameter, but there’s a certain rhythm to the placement of quotation marks, less-than signs, and

-Imagine an app that permits users to write
+Imagine an app that allows users to include

-<img> tags in posts to show off cute pictures of spiders.
-The app expects users to add images with src attributes that point anywhere on the web.
-For example,
+<img> tags in comments, perhaps to show off cute pictures of spiders.
+Thus, the app expects image elements whose src attribute points anywhere on the web.
+For example:

 Then there’s the trouble with attributes.
-Even if the site restricted schemes to http: or https: a (not-at-all) devious hacker could add an inline event handler, for example,
+Even if the site restricted schemes to https: an uncreative hacker could simply add an inline event handler.
+For example:

-The app pops this value into the src attribute and, presto!, a new element appears.
+The app drops this value into the src attribute and, presto!, a new element appears.
 Notice the two characters at the end of the line,

 ">, these were the intended end of the src attribute and

-HTML injection attacks become increasingly complex depending on the context where the payload is rendered, the characters that are stripped or escaped by data validation filters, the patterns used to detect malicious payloads, and the encoding of the payloads and the page.
+HTML injection attacks become increasingly complex depending on the context of where the payload is rendered, whether characters are affected by validation filters, whether regexes are used to deny malicious payloads, and how payloads are encoded before being placed on the page.

 SPQR (Senātus Populusque Rōmānus) was the Latin abbreviation used to refer to the collective citizens of the Roman empire.
 Read up on HTML injection and you’ll become SPQH (Senātus Populusque Haxxor) soon enough.